What do you do when you only have 24 hours in Yosemite National Park?

 Read More: Camping In The PNW (Things You Should Know)

-Want more inspiration?
+Want more inspiration for 24 hours in Yosemite National Park?
 Follow our Adventure Board on Pinterest!

 Want to find the best places in the PNW?